Point Fire (Idaho) – July 28, 1995

 - If terrain is relatively flat, can we be lookouts for other crews nearby?
 If so, how?

-C - The BLM IC could not monitor Kuna Command because the frequency was not programmed into his radio, some Kuna crews could utilize the Boise District frequencies while others could not, Kuna Command did not have radio communications capability at all times with all the units, and Kuna RFD Engines 620 and 622 had communication capabilities with both BLM and Kuna Command, but could not communicate with Kuna Command when they switched to the BLM frequency.
+C - The BLM IC could not monitor Kuna Command because the frequency was not programmed into his radio.
+Some Kuna crews could utilize the BLM frequencies while others could not.
+Kuna Command did not always have capability for radio communications with all units.
+And Kuna RFD Engines 620 and 622 had communication capabilities with both BLM and Kuna Command but could not communicate with Kuna Command once they switched to the BLM frequency.

 - During initial attack, how do you establish and maintain effective communications with other agencies and cooperators?

-- As an IC, how do you ensure Red Flag warnings and other vital information is received by all resources on the fire?
+- As an IC, how do you ensure Red Flag warnings and other vital information is received by all fire resources?

 - What will you and your crew do during any fire assignment to get accurate information about weather and current fire behavior?